HekiNav/hekinav-v3/README.md

 When running, it is recommended to update /public/map_style.json and /public/map_style_hsl.json to use your own API keys for tiles and your own object storage for sprites.
 My keys will not work on sites other than mine.

+The following examples use vinext, but all npm commands exist for the normal Next.js.
+To use them, remove the `:vinext` suffix from commands.

+### Memory requirements and performance

+The vinext dev server uses quite a lot of system resources especially when this project has a very heavy dependecy list.

+#### Memory specs

+- Minimum: 8gb (runs a browser (~1-2Gb) and the dev server (~3Gb))
+- Recommended: 12+ gb (for running VSCode with type-checking)

+Some things, like server functions (for example search boxes and geolocation) take a while to initialize in the dev environment after starting or after a server side reload.
+After theyre initialized, they should be fast, but the first query usually takes 10 seconds.

 ### Development

+Production is handled with Vite runtime on the local device.

 1. Create a `.dev.vars` file based on `.dev.vars.template` (Instructions in file)